cwill83247/tws/README.md

 It was developed for my final assignment to showcase the skills I have learnt during the Code Institute Level 5 Diploma course.
 The ecommerce site, had to meet, and represent the brand, be of high quality and have potential to be used to help improve TWS Owners business and increase ability to generate income.

+## Audience

+* Guest - aimed at riders of Mountain bikes, Motocross riders, and the supporters in that area who are looking for a clothing brand.
+* Registered USers -returning vistors to the site who regularly purchase and are interested in exclusive discounts
+* Admin - admins being able to add, update prodcuts to shop with an easy interface.

+## Why ?
+The site was created to support my nephews new business - TWS (Together we Shred).
+I hoped it could help generate an income for him with, and with some further devleopment be a valuable part of his business.

 # Scope Plane - UX
 I have tried to plan the site, from a user perspective and administrative perspective.